George Kontos: San Francisco Giants

-Pittsburgh Pirates (2017–2018)
+Pittsburgh Pirates

-Kontos was claimed on waivers by the Pittsburgh Pirates on August 5, 2017.
+On August 5, 2017, Kontos was claimed on waivers by the Pittsburgh Pirates.
 For the last month of the season, he posted a 1.84 ERA in 15 games.
 He was designated for assignment on May 25, 2018, and later released from the organization on May 28.

 Cleveland Indians

 On June 2, 2018, Kontos signed a minor league contract with the Cleveland Indians.
-The Indians purchased Kontos' contract on June 19, 2018.
-Kontos was designated for assignment on July 6, 2018.
+The Indians purchased Kontos' contract on June 19.
+Kontos was designated for assignment on July 6.
+He cleared waivers and was sent outright to Triple-A Columbus Clippers two days later.

-Second Stint with the New York Yankees
+New York Yankees (second stint)

-On August 4, 2018, Kontos was traded to the New York Yankees for cash considerations.
-The Yankees assigned Kontos to Scranton/Wilkes-Barre.
-He was promoted to the major leagues on August 13, 2018.
-The Yankees designated Kontos for assignment on August 15, 2018.
-He declared free agency on October 5, 2018.
+On August 4, 2018, Kontos was traded to the New York Yankees in exchange for cash considerations.
+The Yankees subsequently assigned Kontos to the Triple-A Scranton/Wilkes-Barre RailRiders.
+He was promoted to the major leagues on August 13.
+Kontos cleared waivers and was sent outright to Triple-A two days later.
+He elected free agency after the season on October 5.

-Chicago Cubs
+Long Island Ducks

 On January 25, 2019, Kontos signed a minor league contract with the Chicago Cubs.
-He was released on April 14, 2019.

-Long Island Ducks

-On May 10, 2019, Kontos signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He was released on April 14.
+On May 10, Kontos signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He appeared in seven games, pitching nine innings of relief, with a record of 2–0, a 1.00 ERA, eight strikeouts, and three saves.

 Washington Nationals

-On May 25, 2019, Kontos had his contract purchased by the Washington Nationals and was assigned to the Triple-A Fresno Grizzlies.
-He was released on August 28, 2019.
+On May 25, 2019, Kontos had his contract purchased by the Washington Nationals.
+In 31 appearances for the Triple-A Fresno Grizzlies, he struggled to a 6.07 ERA with 37 strikeouts across 46 innings pitched.
+Kontos was released by the Nationals organization on August 28.

-Retirement

 Kontos announced his retirement from professional baseball on July 20, 2020.

+Post-playing career

-He joined NBC Sports Bay Area as a Giants pre- and postgame analyst for the 2020 season.
+Kontos joined NBC Sports Bay Area as a San Francisco Giants pre- and postgame analyst for the 2020 season.